tesults/cypress-documentation/content/api/commands/origin.md

 ### Migrating existing tests

-Enabling the `experimentalSessionAndOrigin` flag makes the test-runner work slightly differently, and some test suites that rely on the existing behaviour may have to be updated.
+Enabling the `experimentalSessionAndOrigin` flag makes the test runner work slightly differently, and some test suites that rely on the existing behaviour may have to be updated.
 The most important of these changes is **test isolation**.
 This means that after every test, the current page is reset to